MolotovCherry/png-files-rs/README.md

 # Png Files
 Hide files inside PNG images, or retrieve them

+## ⚠️ Safety Warning ⚠️
+Do not rely on this for anything that requires security!
+This is not encrypted and can be easily decoded by knowlegeable persons (in fact, the same program can be used).
+Keys are visible in the file if you use a plaintext editor as well.

 # Cli flags
 | flag          | Description                                                                                                                                           |
 |---------------|-------------------------------------------------------------------------------------------------------------------------------------------------------|